URDJMK/serpapi-mcp-server/README.md

 ## Example Queries

-Here are some examples of how to use these servers with Claude:
+Here are some examples of how to use these servers with Claude Desktop:

 ### Google Search
 ```